A. Goliath challenges Israel.

 So the Philistine came, and began drawing near to David, and the man who bore the shield went before him.
 And when the Philistine looked about and saw David, he disdained him; for he was only a youth, ruddy and good-looking.
 So the Philistine said to David, "Am I a dog, that you come to me with sticks?"
 And the Philistine cursed David by his gods.
 And the Philistine said to David, "Come to me, and I will give your flesh to the birds of the air and the beasts of the field!"

 i.
-When Goliath asked, “Am I a dog?” it was worse than it sounds.
+When Goliath asked, "Am I a dog?" it was worse than it sounds.
 The Hebrew word for dog (kaleb) is used in passages like Deuteronomy 23:18 for male homosexual prostitutes.
+Goliath felt that sending David was an insult to his manhood.

 c.
 And the Philistine cursed David by his gods: If it hadn't been established before, it is certainly settled now.
 This is not a fair fight.
 It isn't Goliath and his armor bearer against David.
 It is Goliath and his armor bearer against David and the Lord God of Israel.
 The battle is over.
 Anyone with any spiritual understanding could finish the story from here.